wp-plugins/demomentsomtres-language/readme.txt

 = Usage =
 The recommended usage mode (supose required languages catalan and english) is having 3 instances of WordPress:

-1.Landing site configured in landing mode in order to redirect the users based on their languages preferences.
+1. Landing site configured in landing mode in order to redirect the users based on their languages preferences.
 For instance http://demomentsomtres.com/
-2.Catalan site with catalan language set.
-Example address http://demomentsomtres.com/catala/ 3.English site with englis language set and default site mark.
+2. Catalan site with catalan language set.
+Example address http://demomentsomtres.com/catala/
+3. English site with englis language set and default site mark.
 Example address http://demomentsomtres.com/english/

 A french user when looking for http://demomentsomtres.com will be redirected to http://demomentsomtres.com/english as it is the default mode.